Jeremy hopes the Force is with him as he pursues a forensics career in the swamps of Louisiana.

 How Many Jedi Survived Order 66?

-Seen in Star Wars Episode 3: Revenge of the Sith, Darth Sidious's masterminded the Jedi Purge, where nearly every Knight was slaughtered.
-Death came to the Jedi at the hands of their former Clone Trooper allies, or at Coruscant's Jedi Temple, Anakin Skywalker, the newly-christened Darth Vader.
+Seen in Star Wars Episode 3: Revenge of the Sith, Darth Sidious was the mastermind behind the Jedi Purge where nearly every knight was slaughtered.
+Death came to the Jedi at the hands of their former Clone Trooper allies or Coruscant's Jedi Temple, Anakin Skywalker, the newly-christened Darth Vader.
 The Purge was largely successful, shattering the Order into fragmented pieces, but a surprising number of Force-sensitives survived the chaos.

 Counting both the canon and Legends timelines, about 200 Jedi remained, but many were hunted down by Vader in the following years.
 Others went into hiding, and some are still unaccounted for and may or may not have endured.
 But with dozens of confirmed survivors, which warriors did the Sith miss?
 These are the ten most noteworthy Jedi to endure Order 66!